pavkids84-dev/cloud-infrastructure-labs/kubernetes/pod-fundamentals-lab.md

 Worker Node
 ```

-Containers inside the same Pod follow the same Pod placement.
+Containers inside the same Pod are associated with the same scheduled Pod placement.

 ---